Contact Nuisance Abatement at 916-875-5656 or visit the Sacramento County wbsite

 Sacramento, CA 95841

+We welcome public input about our service to the community.
 The Sheriff's Office Internal Affairs Bureau is designated to receive citizen complaints.
 The Bureau's primary responsibility is to investigate all complaints of misconduct made against Sheriff's Office employees.
-You may initiate a complaint either in person, by phone or in writing.
-Obtain a copy of the Sheriff's Office Citizen Complaint Form.
-The Sheriff's Office Internal Affairs Bureau is located at 711 G Street, Room 306, Sacramento, CA 95814, telephone 916-874-5098.
+You can initiate a complaint online using the

 24 Hour Child Abuse Hotline

 If you've lost something at the Sacramento International Airport, contact airport personnel at 916-874-0701.